mouhamaadibrahim/Data-Teaching-Mentorship-Projects/README.md

 ## Management Information Systems

 **Course Overview:**
 Management Information Systems (MIS) at AUT provides an introduction to management information technologies, emphasizing the relationship between Information Technology (IT) and business processes.
-The course focuses on the importance of aligning business information systems with business strategy and helps students understand the modern IT-driven business value chain.
-Key topics include IT’s role in organizational change, business transformation, and the development of IT strategies that support business objectives.
+The course covers fundamental components of IT, such as IT architecture, information security, and the transformative potential of emerging technologies.
+It focuses on the importance of aligning business information systems with business strategy and helps students understand the modern IT-driven business value chain, including the challenges and best practices of IT implementation and outsourcing.

 **Mentoring Role:**
 As the course instructor and mentor, I guide students through practical applications of IT strategies via case studies and hands-on SQL exercises.
 My role includes facilitating understanding of how IT supports business processes, enabling students to develop critical skills in IT management and data-driven decision-making.
+I emphasize the strategic and operational aspects of IT management, helping students appreciate the impact of robust IT architecture, the role of IS applications, and the principles of information security in supporting business objectives.

 **Impact:**
 - **Boosted SQL proficiency:** Improved fundamental SQL skills among students by 30%, enabling them to handle data retrieval, table joins, and data updating with confidence through practical exercises.